vkk11/Scripting/bash/basic/README.md

-# Welcome to The Basic Bash Scripting!!
+# Welcome to the Basic Bash Scripting!!